dheerajkushwaha/flutterbuildflavordemo/README.md

 # Add Dependency :

-Add Dependency to your pubspec.yaml file :-
+Add Dependency to your pubspec.yaml file (Please check on google about these dependency if you are not aware) :-
 ```
   flutter_riverpod: ^2.3.2
   flutter_launcher_icons: ^0.12.0